pandat8/ML4LB/README.md

 ## Installation

-1. Please install Python 3.7, PyscipOPt 3.1.1, and SCIP 7.01 in your own computer environment
+1. Please install Python 3.7, PyscipOPt 3.1.1, and SCIP 7.01 on your computer

 2. install package ecole according to the following instructions:
     - go into the folder 'ecole'